 My FootDr’s Top Tips For Healthy Heels

-2. Take steps to minimise pain, and rest up
+2. Take steps to minimise pain, and rest

 If you need additional short-term relief, ask your podiatrist about our shockwave treatment.

-3. Choose the right footwear for your feet
+4. Choose the right footwear for your feet

-4. Wear custom foot orthotics if prescribed by your podiatrist
+5. Wear custom foot orthotics if prescribed by your podiatrist

-Your biomechanical assessment performed by your podiatrist will determine whether you need orthotics – both to help you recover and prevent the problem from recurring by keeping your feet well-supported.
-Custom-made orthotics will offload the damaging forces on the heel and fascia, allowing it to heal and helping prevent heel pain.
-Orthotics will also help to support your feet and legs whenever you’re standing, walking or exercising.
-This improves function, weight distribution and posture, assisting with a range of problems and generally helping you to move with greater comfort.
+A biomechanical assessment performed by your podiatrist will determine whether you need orthotics – both to help you recover and prevent the problem from recurring by keeping your feet well-supported.
+Custom-made orthotics will offload the damaging forces away from the heel and fascia, allowing it to heal and helping prevent heel pain.
+Orthotics will also help to support your feet and legs whenever you’re on your feet.
+This improves your foot and leg function, weight distribution and posture, assisting with a range of problems and generally helping you to move with greater comfort.

-5. Commit to an annual check-up
+6. Commit to an annual check-up